klmr/box/README.md

 ### Reusable code modules

-Code doesn’t have to be wrapped into a package to be reusable.
+Code doesn’t have to be wrapped into an R package to be reusable.
 With ‘box’, regular R files form reusable **R modules** that can be used elsewhere.
 Just put the **export directive** `#' @export` in front of names that should be exported, e.g.: